rpires-dev/laravel_lighthouse_passport_starter/README.md

 ```
 Et voilà you should have the query response for the user.

-##EXTRA
+## Authentication
-### Run a login Mutation
+### Authentication using GraphqQL

-On your project search for the schema.graphql file, and change the the query users to:
+On your project search for the `schema.graphql` file, and change the the query users to:
 ```
 users: [User!]! @guard(with: ["api"]) @paginate(type: "paginator" model: "App\\Models\\User")
 ```

 Return to the GraphQL playground and try to execute the same query, you should get an error like this: